Pat Dennis

-Patrick A. Dennis (born June 30, 1978) is a former American football cornerback in the National Football League for the Kansas City Chiefs, Dallas Cowboys, Houston Texans, and Washington Redskins.
+Patrick A. Dennis (born June 30, 1978) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Kansas City Chiefs, Dallas Cowboys, Houston Texans, and Washington Redskins.
 He played college football at the University of Louisiana at Monroe.

-Early years
+Early life

 Dennis was born in Shreveport, Louisiana, where he attended Southwood High School; he played for the school as a quarterback and defensive back.
 As a junior, he earned honorable-mention All-state honors at defensive back.
 As a senior, he received All-state and All-district honors at quarterback.

+College career

 He accepted a football scholarship from the University of Louisiana at Monroe, where he was a three-year starter at cornerback.
 As a freshman, he registered 65 tackles (3 for loss), 3 interceptions, 8 passes defensed and one sack.

 The next year, he led the nation with 7 interceptions (school record), while tallying 18 passes defensed (school record), 75 tackles and 2 interceptions returned for touchdowns.
 As a junior, he made 40 tackles, 3 interceptions (tied for the team lead) and 10 passes defensed (led the team).

-He declared for the NFL Draft after his junior season, finishing his college career with 180 tackles, 13 interceptions (tied for third all-time) and 36 passes defensed (school record).
+He declared for the NFL draft after his junior season, finishing his college career with 180 tackles, 13 interceptions (tied for third all-time) and 36 passes defensed (school record).

 Professional career

 Kansas City Chiefs

-Dennis was selected by the Kansas City Chiefs in the fifth round (162nd overall) of the 2000 NFL Draft.
+Dennis was selected by the Kansas City Chiefs in the fifth round (162nd overall) of the 2000 NFL draft.
 As a rookie, he started the final 13 games at left cornerback in place of an injured James Hasty, while registering 70 tackles, 7 passes defensed, 2 fumble recoveries, one forced fumble, one interception and 10 special teams tackles.

 In 2001, he suffered a sprained medial collateral ligament in his right knee during the third pre-season game against the Jacksonville Jaguars.
 On September 2, he was placed on the injured reserve list.
 He was waived injured on October 2.